jlan84/sql-assignment/individual.md

 1. If you are on your personal computer and haven't set up postgres yet, follow [these instructions](https://github.com/zipfian/welcome/blob/master/notes/postgres_setup.md)

-1. From the commandline run `psql` and then this command to create the database.
+1. From the command line run `psql` and then this command to create the database.

     ```sql
     CREATE DATABASE readychef;